Water Mission is hiring a

 Who is Water Mission?

-Water Mission is a Christian engineering nonprofit that builds sustainable, safe water solutions for people in developing countries, refugee camps, and disaster areas.
-Since 2001, Water Mission has served more than 8 million people in 59 countries, sharing safe water and the message of God’s love.
-Water Mission’s global headquarters is in North Charleston, SC, and the organization has more than 450 staff members based in Africa; Asia; North, South, and Central America; and the Caribbean.
-Charity Navigator has awarded Water Mission it's top four-star rating 15 years in a row, a distinction shared by only 1% of the charities rated by the organization.
+Water Mission is a nonprofit Christian engineering organization that designs, builds, and implements safe water, sanitation, and hygiene (WASH) solutions for people in developing countries and disaster areas.
+Guided by love, excellence, and integrity, we are driven to share clean, safe water and God’s love with all.
+To date, we have served more than 7 million people in 57 countries.
 Working at Water Mission is as much a calling as it is a career, and we are searching for people with the courage, passion, and drive to help us change the world.
 Read more about our Statement of Faith and Christian Mission.

 What is the opportunity?

-Maintain a strong Christian witness and model servant leadership to colleagues, partners, the communities we serve, and the public.
+Maintain a strong Christian witness to colleagues, donors, volunteers, and the general public.

 Other duties as assigned.